Configuring the customer portal

 - Screens don't display on the customer portal.
 When you add a transition to the portal, you can set a resolution for requests that customers transition.

 - When an issue is transitioned from the portal, it bypasses any validators that are defined for the transition.

 To learn more about workflows and transitions check out Advanced workflow configuration.

 If it seems like the portal transition isn't working, check if there's an automation rule in conflict with the transition.
-To learn more about automation rules check out Automating your service desk.
+To learn more about automation rules, check out Automating your service project.

 Manage access to your portal

 You can allow customers to create their own accounts in the portal, or only allow those customers you've added.

 To learn more about different access options, check out Managing access to your service project.

 The customer portal integrates with Atlassian Crowd, Atlassian's single sign-on (SSO) framework.
 For information about integrating with third-party SSO providers check out Single sign-on integration with Jira and Confluence.